richardycao/zerocater/README.md

 - daily job that trains the model on recent impressions and store it in object storage.

 order_meals
-- heuristic: retrieves the users historical impressions and ranks them by rating. then evaluates food options based on that ranking.
+- heuristic: retrieves the users historical impressions and ranks them by average rating. then evaluates food options based on that ranking.
 - model_based: retrieves the model from object storage and uses it to evaluate food options on each meal of each day.

 ## todo